A More Robust Approach to Multivariable Mendelian Randomization: Discussion

 \section{Discussion}

-To improve the credibility of MVMR analysis, we have introduced three novel developments.
-The first is a general asymptotic regime for many weak IVs without unnecessary restrictions on IV strength, allowing for a more credible theoretical analysis of MVMR methods.
-The second is a detailed analysis of the widely used MV-IVW method, demonstrating that it is often biased and tends to produce overly narrow confidence intervals in the presence of many weak IVs.
-The third is a spectral regularization approach to developing the SRIVW estimator, with provable consistency and asymptotic normality under the proposed asymptotic framework.
-The implications of our developments extend beyond MVMR and apply more broadly to IV approaches with multiple exposures.
-Furthermore, our proofs address several technical challenges arising from the generality of our asymptotic framework, including the handling of varying and unspecified rates of growth of $\mu_{nk}$'s, which provide insights that could inform the theoretical analysis of future methods.
+The implications of our developments extend beyond MVMR and apply more broadly to IV approaches with multiple exposures, such as the two-stage least squares method.
+Furthermore, our proofs address several technical challenges arising from the generality of our asymptotic framework, including the handling of varying and unspecified growth rates of the $\mu_{nk}$'s, providing insights that could inform the theoretical analysis of future methods.
+Our methods are implemented in the \textsf{mvmr.srivw} function in the \textsf{R} package \textsf{mr.divw}, available at https://github.com/tye27/mr.divw.

 Motivated by our theoretical analysis, we introduce $\sum_{j=1}^{p} \Omega_j^{-1} \bgamma_j \bgamma_j^T \Omega_j^{-T}$ as an IV strength matrix for two-sample summary-data MVMR.
-In practice, we recommend ensuring that the minimum eigenvalue of its sample analog over the square root of the number of SNPs, denoted by $\hat\lambda_{\min}/\sqrt{p}$, is at least 7 to ensure that the promised theoretical guarantees of SRIVW hold.
+In practice, we recommend applying the proposed SRIVW method only when the minimum eigenvalue of its sample analog, scaled by the square root of the number of SNPs, denoted by $\hat\lambda_{\min}/\sqrt{p}$, is at least 7, to ensure that the promised theoretical guarantees hold.
+However, this recommendation is based on empirical evidence from our simulation study and real data applications, and further research is needed to assess its robustness.
 Moreover, both our theoretical analysis in Section 3 and the simulation results indicate that a conditional $F$-statistic above 10 for a single exposure is insufficient to ensure reliable inference of its causal effect in MVMR, even when the true causal effect is zero.
 Therefore, assessing overall IV strength is crucial in practice, and our metric, $\hat \lambda_{\min}/\sqrt{p}$, provides a simple and effective measure.